it-is-final/rse-text-decoder/README.md

 ## License

 © it-is-final 2024-2025. rse-text-decoder is licensed under the terms of the MIT license, which can be found in `LICENSE`.

+This project uses [`Normalize.css`](https://necolas.github.io/normalize.css/) which is provided under the terms of the MIT license.